 Located across the street from its notoriously-difficult-to-get-a-reservation-in sister restaurant Frenchie, this warm, brick-walled wine bar is a laid-back alternative featuring small plates perfect for sharing.
 They don’t take reservations and they’re very popular, so if you want to be seated immediately, show up before they open at 6:30.
 Even better, if you’re one of the first in line, you can ask for a seat beside the prep area where you can watch each creation come together on the plate.

 Paris by Mouth calls it a “victim of its own popularity” – loud, busy, and sometimes chaotic – and they’re not wrong.
 But even as someone who usually hates loud chaos, I feel completely at home here, perched on my stool beside the kitchen watching every plate assembled like art.

 The menu has changed between my visits and I expect it will again by the time I get back, but I’ve never had a mediocre dish and the wine is always fantastic, as well.
-If you see scotch eggs on the menu, order them without hesitation.
-They’re probably my favorite small plate I’ve tried there.
+If you see sweetbread nuggets or scotch eggs on the menu, order them without hesitation.
+The pappardelle is another standout.

 Address: 6 Rue du Nil, Paris

 Phone: +33 1 40 39 96 19 (don’t forget: they don’t take reservations.)